AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/checkout.md

 ### Example

-The following example provides a design pattern for implementing inventory checks for the checkout process during a flash sale or similar promotional event.
+The following example provides a design pattern for implementing inventory checks at checkout during a flash sale or similar promotional event.

 Prerequisites and code samples: